newfteddy/library-integration/README.md

 #### Commands:

-1. `-parseInit [path]`- parses directory for mods XML files and extract data needed for the program.
+1. `parseInit [path]`- parses directory for mods XML files and extract data needed for the program.
 A file `docs.blob` is going to be created and filled with this data.
-2. `-find`- parses the docs blob-file and creates `duplicates.blob` file with first duplicate filtered results.
+2. `find`- parses the docs blob-file and creates `duplicates.blob` file with first duplicate filtered results.
-3. `-collect` - collects the `duplicates.blob` result to create final results in file.
+3. `collect` - collects the `duplicates.blob` result to create final results in file.
 For this you need to setup redis.
 The application is configured for default redis settings.
-4. `-getstat` - calculates different statistics for found duplicates.
+4. `getstat` - calculates different statistics for found duplicates.

 #### IDE import
 There are tasks in gradle for creating Intellij IDEA and Eclipse projects. `gradlew idea` and `gradle eclipse`.